On the numerical solution to an inverse medium problem: The inverse medium problem and the factorization analysis

 To proceed further with the analysis of the Factorization method we need to briefly discuss the interior transmission eigenvalues.
 We call $k>0$ an interior transmission eigenvalue if the problem

 has a nontrivial solution $(u, v) \in L^2(D) \times L^2(D)$ such that $u - v \in H^2(D)$.

-It is known that the set of real transmission eigenvalues is at most discrete.
-See \cite{Cakon2016} and the references therein for the analysis of transmission eigenvalue problems.
+We refer to \cite{Cakon2016} and the references therein for more details about transmission eigenvalues.
 For the next results, we assume that $k$ is not an interior transmission eigenvalue.
-The following assumption is also important for the Factorization method analysis. \begin{assumption} We assume that $\eta \in L^\infty(\R^n)$, $\Im(\eta) \geq 0$ and that there exists a constant $c > 0$ such that $\Re(\eta(x)) + \Im(\eta(x))\geq c$ for almost all $x \in D$. \end{assumption} The following theorem of the Factorization method is important to the theoretical analysis of the imaging functional studied in this section, see~\cite{Audib2014} for a proof of the theorem. \begin{theorem} a) Let Then $\phi_{z} \in \mathrm{Range}(H^*)$ if and only if $z \in D$. \\ b) If Assumption~\ref{assume1} holds true, then operator $T$ defined in~\eqref{T} satisfies the coercivity property.
-That means there exists a constant $c>0$ such that
+The following assumption is also important for the factorization analysis. \begin{assumption} We assume that $\eta \in L^\infty(\R^n)$, $\Im(\eta) \geq 0$ and that there exists a constant $c > 0$ such that $\Re(\eta(x)) + \Im(\eta(x))\geq c$ for almost all $x \in D$. \end{assumption} The following theorem of the factorization analysis is important to the sampling method studied in the next section, see~\cite{Audib2014} for a proof of the theorem. \begin{theorem} If Assumption~\ref{assume1} holds true, then operator $T$ defined in~\eqref{T} satisfies the coercivity property.
+That means there exists a constant $\gamma>0$ such that

 \end{theorem}